indiano68/SRHT-Nystr-m-Distributed/README.md

 The runtime plot shows that the algorithm scales reasonably well ( the prot is $\ln_2$ in both axis) showing that quadrupling the number of processes reduces the runtime to one fourth.
 The last few points have a slight suboptimal behavior given that we probably reached the memory bandwidth limit.

 It is also interesting to compute the expected speedup,

 <img src="results/plots/parallel_speedup.png" alt="speedup" width="400" >

 This plot too shows a saturating behavior for a speedup of 23.
 It his hard to say if this is a Amdahl's saturation, due to the serial component of the code, or if a memory bandwidth saturation.
 I could however not test a multi-node setup due to missing hardware.
 It is noteworthy that no communication effects are tangible in the collected data.

+## Conclusion

+This project successfully implement a parallel, distributed k-rank Nyström approximation.
+With the implementation one could successfully reproduce results from [**1**].
+The analysis of both performance and accuracy of the algorithm have show that it is suitable for the factorization and rank reduction of large matrices in a stable fashion.
+Some performance improvements are however still possible, like the employment of Tall and Skinny QR as the QR algorithm of choiche.

 ## References